alexs-44/solar-forecasting/README.md

 ### Data splits

 **Time-based (default):** The last 20% of each site's time series is held out for testing.
-This is the most realistic protocol — you never train on the future.
+This is the most realistic protocol as we should never train on the future.

 ---